crystal-lang/crystal/_gitbook/syntax_and_semantics/modules.md

 items.length #=> 3
 ```

 In the above example, it is as if we pasted the `length` method from the module into the `Items` class.
 The way this really works is by making each type have a list of ancestors, or parents.
 By default this list starts with the superclass.
 As modules are included they are **prepended** to this list.
 When a method is not found in a type it is looked up in this list.
+When you invoke `super`, the first type in this ancestors list is used.

 A `module` can include other modules, so when a method is not found in it it will be looked up in the included modules.